-Thanksgiving is nearly upon us and with all the hustle and bustle it's easy to get caught up the business of the holiday season.
-I find it's especially important to take time to slow down.
+Thanksgiving is nearly upon us!
+With all the hustle and bustle, it's easy to get caught up the business of the holiday season.
+At moments like this, I find it's especially important to take time to slow down.
 In order to do that, my family will often listen to stories.
 Lately we've been listening to the all stories in the Thanksgiving category using the Sparkle Stories App.
 Our favorite happens to be the Martin & Sylvia's Giving Thanks Audio Collection.

 In this collection of stories, Martin & Sylvia's family is on the drive to Grandma's for their annual Thanksgiving Feast, and brother and sister learn about the magical power of two important words: thank you.
 They realize that feeling a "thank you" with their whole body can change how you feel – and change how other people feel, too!
 This lesson sets the whole family into a Thanksgiving holiday filled with appreciation, joy, and family adventure.